The Post-Covid World

 Enterprise VR hardware and software were already expected to become a $12.6B market by 2025 prior to the onset of Covid-19.
 Corporates have been finding ways to use the tech for several years.

-For example, in 2015, automotive manufacturer Ford reduced its production line injury rate by 70% using virtual reality training.
+In reality, change has remained incremental since 2015, when automotive manufacturer Ford reduced its production line injury rate by 70% using virtual reality training.
 In 2017, Walmart used VR platform Strivr to prepare its associates for Black Friday, training employees within a lifelike simulation of the long lines and crowds.
 The company purchased over 30K VR headsets to provide more than 1M employees with virtual training.

-In healthcare, VR was used to facilitate safe training.
+In healthcare, VR is being used to facilitate safe training.
 For example, Oxford Medical Simulation offered its VR training system free of charge to hospitals and medical schools that needed to train large numbers of staff on treating coronavirus patients.

 Source: Oxford Medical Simulation

-VR also helped businesses across industries keep operations running.
-Real estate agents relied on virtual tours to continue showing properties.
-In March 2020, VR headset maker HTC held its first fully virtual VIVE Ecosystem Conference, the first physical industry event that was fully replaced by virtual and augmented reality technologies, and many events have since gone virtual as well.
+VR has also helped businesses across industries keep operations running.
+Real estate agents have been relying on virtual tours to continue showing properties.
+In March 2020, VR headset maker HTC held its first fully virtual VIVE Ecosystem Conference, the first physical industry event that was fully replaced by virtual and augmented reality technologies.

 The road to greater VR adoption will not be without hurdles.
 Industry experts have pointed to current VR/AR hardware’s limitations in terms of battery life, storage capacity, and computational capacities as factors slowing the technology’s adoption.
 Cost has also been a barrier.